 - The OST ROM contains a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery. - The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a very reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration. - The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software (ES) into the NVM.
 It also allows the evaluator to load software into the TOE for test purpose.
 The Secure Flash Loader is not available in User configuration. - The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
-The Flash Drivers are available all through the product life-cycle. - The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a cryptographic library called NesLib.
-NesLib is a cutting edge cryptographic library in terms of security and performance.
+The Flash Drivers are available all through the product life-cycle. - The Security IC Embedded Software (ES) is in User NVM.